akarzazi/SSMSPlus/README.md

 A log record in the folder corresponding to `Environment.SpecialFolder.LocalApplicationData + "\SSMS Plus"` which corresponds generally to `C:\Users\<USER>\AppData\Local\SSMS Plus`.

-Theses logs are very usefull for diagnostics.
+Theses logs are very useful for diagnostics.